Kimsey Run Lake

 I’ve been here a dozen times or more, fished a few times, but mostly I was just hanging out in the evening.
 Watching other people fish, trying to spot some eagles or maybe some deer along the lake.
 Some of my friends are here several times a week, and I am thankful when I can eat one of their delicious trout.
 This lake is some of the local’s favorite.

 There’s no swimming here, but you could take a boat, canoe or kayak out on the water.
+There is a nice boat ramp beside a long fishing area that juts out into the lake.
 You can fish or just take a nice slow tour of the lake.
 Be careful of all the stumps just above or below the water line to the left (north west) of the boat ramp.
 The lake is stocked, and there are bass, catfish and trout among others.
 Trout is stocked every two weeks from March through May.

 There’s no hiking trail here either, but fishermen find good spots along the edge of the lake.
 I’d say most of it is accessible, although I have never walked all the way around it.
 The back park adjoins private farm land, and I’m not sure if there is enough room to walk around it at that point or not.
 Of course, please always respect the landowners.